Problem Package Format

 statement/ Yes Problem Statements Problem statement files

-attachments/ No Attachments Files available to problem-solvers other than the problem statement and sample test data
+attachments/ No Attachments Files available to teams other than the problem statement and sample test data

 solution/ No Solution Description Written explanations of how to solve the problem